Peritoneal fluid culture

 Peritoneal fluid is the fluid from the peritoneal cavity, a space between the wall of the abdomen and the organs inside.

 Culture - peritoneal fluid

 A sample of peritoneal fluid is needed.
-For information on how this is done see: Abdominal tap
+This sample is obtained using a procedure called an abdominal tap

 Empty your bladder before your abdominal tap procedure.

 A small area in your lower abdomen will be cleaned with germ-killing medicine (antiseptic).
 You will also receive local anesthesia.
 You will feel pressure as the needle is inserted.
 If a large amount of fluid is withdrawn, you may feel dizzy or lightheaded.

 The test is done to find out if there is an infection in the peritoneal space.